-If you notice any of the above signs, try petting a different spot on your cat’s body and avoid these sensitive areas.
+If you notice any of the above signs, try petting a different spot on your cat’s body.

 Why Do Cats Close Their Eyes When They Eat?

-When cats eat, they’re in a relaxed state and close their eyes because they’re enjoying their meal.
-This is also true when they eat their favorite treats.
-The tastier and more flavorsome they are, the more likely cats are to close their eyes.
+When cats eat, they’re in a relaxed state and shut their eyes because they’re enjoying their meal.
+If food is tastier and more flavorsome, cats are more likely to close their eyes.

-On a slightly different note, kittens close their eyes to feed off their mother.
-This is because they haven’t opened fully.
-After 8-12 days, their eyes begin to open naturally, and they start to see.
+Kittens close their eyes to feed off their mother because they haven’t fully opened.
+After 8-12 days, their eyes begin to open naturally, and they become able to see.

 Why Do Cats Close Their Eyes When They Sit?

-Cats close their eyes when they sit down because they’re in a state of relaxation.
-Felines that are comfortable around their owners’ presence are happy to relax with their eyes closed, as they know they’re safe.
+Cats comfortable in their owners’ presence are happy to relax with their eyes closed as they’re safe.

-They’re also likely to be in the slow-wave sleep (SWS), which is the shallowest form of rest.
-This sleep stage usually precedes the rapid eye movement stage of sleep, which is much deeper.
+Also, they’re likely to be in slow-wave sleep (SWS), which is the shallowest form of rest.
+This stage usually precedes the rapid eye movement stage of sleep, which is a much deeper sleep.

 During slow-wave sleep, cats lie with their heads raised and paws tucked in.
-They’ll also sometimes sleep sitting up, with their muscles stiffening up to keep them upright and rigid.
+Sometimes, they’ll sleep sitting up, with their muscles stiffened to keep them upright and rigid.

-While cats look as if they’re in a deep sleep with their eyes closed, they’re fully aware of what’s going on around them.
+While cats look like they’re in a deep sleep with their eyes closed, they’re fully aware of what’s going on around them.
 As a result, you’ll see their ears rotate backward and forward as they home in on any noises they pick up in their environment.

-This alertness allows them to pounce or flee whenever they need to react to danger.
-Cats exhibit this sleep behavior multiple times throughout the day, especially when it’s cold and rainy outside and there’s nothing else to do.
+This alertness allows them to pounce or flee whenever the need arises.
+Cats exhibit this sleep behavior many times during the day, especially when it’s cold and rainy outside, and there’s nothing better to do.